 - a.
 Illness and medical/dental appointments. - b.
 Religious observance where the day is exclusively set apart for religious observance by the religious body to which the pupil's parents belong.
 If necessary, the school will seek advice from the parents' religious body to confirm whether the day is set apart. - c.
 Post Operational Leave. - d.
-Significant close family birthday events, or close family terminal illness or bereavement.
+Close family terminal illness or bereavement.

 Family holidays are not justified reasons for authorised absence during term time and will be registered as authorised absence.
-Exception: when in year amendments to the school's published academic calendar are made.
+Exception: when in year amendments to the school's published academic calendar are made